 - identify and monitor all potential and actual conflicts;

-- manage a conflict (in the event of a conflict arising and cannot be avoided) ensuring that the conflict is managed in accordance with the requirements of our policy, with priority given to the duties to, and interests of, beneficiaries;
+- address a conflict (in the event of a conflict arising that cannot be avoided) ensuring that the conflict is prudently addressed in accordance with the requirements of our policy, with priority given to the duties to, and interests of, beneficiaries;

-- ensure that appropriate action is taken in the event of a conflict arising, including ongoing evaluation of management of the conflict and provision for escalation or alternative action if required; and
+- ensure that appropriate action is taken in the event of a conflict arising, including ongoing evaluation of arrangements to ensure conflicts are addressed and escalated or alternative action taken if required; and

-- record in the minutes of relevant Board and committee meetings, details of each conflict identified and the action taken to avoid or manage the conflict.
+- record in the minutes of relevant Board and committee meetings, details of each conflict identified and the action taken to avoid or prudently address the conflict.

 Our representatives are required to be aware of circumstances that can give rise to a conflict and be able to identify when a conflict arises and disclose this information accordingly.
 Responsible persons are also required to disclose any relevant duties and relevant interests prior to their appointment and on an ongoing basis.
 Relevant duties and relevant interests of CFS as RSE Licensee and its responsible persons are recorded and maintained in the CFS RSE Licensee Register of Relevant Duties and Register of Relevant Interests.
 For further information and content contained in this register please refer below.

-Regular reviews and enquiries are also undertaken to ensure we identify all conflicts arising from CFS’s relationship, or the relationship of a responsible person or employee, with an existing or prospective service provider or adviser, including any conflicts that have the potential to affect the service provider’s performance in respect of the obligations undertaken for CFS’s business operations.
+Regular reviews and enquiries are also undertaken to ensure we identify all conflicts arising from CFS’s relationship, or the relationship of a responsible person or employee, with an existing or prospective service provider, adviser or other personal or business interests, including any conflicts that have the potential to affect the service provider’s performance in respect of the obligations undertaken for CFS’s business operations.

 Compliance with our conflicts management policy is monitored on an ongoing basis and the policy is reviewed periodically to ensure it remains adequate and operating effectively.